 SECTION 8 – Telecommunication Development Advisory Group

-23 In accordance with No. 215C of the Convention, TDAG shall be open to representatives of administrations of Member States and representatives of Sector Members and to chairmen and vice-chairmen of the study groups and other groups.
-Its principal duties are to review priorities, programmes, operations, financial matters and strategies in ITU-D; to review the implementation of the operational plan of the preceding period in order to identify areas in which BDT has not achieved or was not able to achieve the objectives laid down in that plan, and advise the Director of BDT on the necessary corrective measures; to review progress in the implementation of its work programme; to provide guidelines for the work of the study groups; and to recommend measures, inter alia, to foster cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions.
+23 In accordance with No. 215C of the Convention, TDAG shall be open to representatives of administrations of Member States and representatives of ITU-D Sector Members and to chairmen and vice-chairmen of the study groups and other groups.
+Its principal duties are to review priorities, programmes, operations, financial matters and strategies in ITU-D; to review the implementation of the operational plan of the preceding period progress in the implementation of the regional initiatives, priorities in the execution of those initiatives, the assigned resources and their linkage with the strategic plan, in order to identify areas in which BDT has not achieved or was not able to achieve the objectives laid down in that plan, so as to advise the Director of BDT on the necessary corrective measures; to review progress in the implementation of its work programme; to provide guidelines for the work of the study groups; recommending measures, inter alia, to foster and give effect to cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions.
+[Argentine Republic]

 24 A world telecommunication development conference shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
 The chairmen of ITU-D study groups are members of the TDAG bureau.

-25 In appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence [USA] and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.
+25 In appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence, the need to promote gender balance in leadership positions [USA], and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.

 26 WTDC may assign temporary authority to TDAG to consider and act on matters specified by WTDC.
 TDAG may consult with the Director on these matters, if necessary.
 WTDC should assure itself that the special functions entrusted to TDAG do not require financial expenses exceeding the ITU-D budget.
 The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC.
 Such authority shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.